Codeinwp/optimole-wp/readme.txt

 Yes, we do.
 By default, Optimole handle images delivered from your ajax content from admin-ajax.php ( not logged in users ) as well as WordPress REST API routes.

-= Can I remove the blurry placeholder from the lazyload effct ? =
+= Can I remove the blurry placeholder from the lazyload effect ? =

 Yes, you can.
 We have bundled this tweak into a plugin you can install while you have Optimole active.
 The blurry placeholder will be removed and the images will be still lazy-loaded.
 You can find the plugin tweak here -> http://bit.ly/optml-rm-lqip